Frequently Asked Questions

 (33) Is my signature required on documents that are electronically filed?

-Your use of CDX fulfills the signature requirement for all purposes under the relevant regulations governing your appeal.
+Your use of electronic filing system fulfills the signature requirement for all purposes under the relevant regulations governing your appeal.
 The full name of the person making the filing must be typed or printed below the signature line of the electronically filed document.

-If you are electronically filing a document or an exhibit or set of exhibits that exceeds 50 pages, you must send by U.S. mail or deliver by hand, courier, or commercial delivery service to the Board an identical paper copy of that document within one business day of the date of electronic filing (see Question (26b)).
+If you are electronically filing a document or an attachment or set of attachments that exceeds 50 pages, you must send by U.S. mail or deliver by hand, courier, or commercial delivery service to the Board an identical paper copy of that document within one business day of the date of electronic filing (see Question (26b)).
+Please note: the EAB has suspended its requirements to submit an identical paper copy of any electronically filed document that is longer than 50 pages within one business day.
 All paper copies submitted subsequent to an electronic filing must be accompanied by a signed certification stating that it is identical to the previously submitted electronic copy.
 The signature should be in blue ink.

 Sample certification language:

-(34) What if I need technical assistance or experience technical difficulties when electronically filing documents using CDX?
+(34) What if I need technical assistance or experience technical difficulties when electronically filing documents?

-If you are experiencing problems with the CDX system, you may call the CDX Help Desk before 6 p.m.
-Eastern Time to obtain filing assistance.
-Contact information for the CDX Help Desk is available at http://www.epa.gov/cdx.
-If the problem is caused by a CDX equipment or system malfunction and CDX is unable to resolve the problem, you should promptly notify the Clerk of the Board and make alternative filing arrangements.
-If you are experiencing problems with CDX after 4:30 p.m.
+- If you are experiencing problems with access to the electronic filing system (login and password issues), you may call the EPA Help Desk at 1-866-411-4EPA.
+If you are experiencing technical difficulties when electronically filing documents you may contact the System Administrator, Emilio Cortes (Clerk_EAB@epa.gov or (202) 233-0122), for filing assistance.
+If the problem is caused by a system malfunction and neither the EPA Help Desk nor a system administrator is able to resolve the problem, you should promptly notify the Clerk of the Board, Emilio Cortes, and make alternative filing arrangements.
+If you are experiencing problems with the electronic filing system after 4:30 p.m.
 Eastern Time, when the Clerk’s office closes, you should notify the Clerk on the next business day and provide any supporting evidence of the problem, such as a printed copy of an error message or screen print of an error page.
-The Board will verify reported outages with CDX.
-The Clerk may be reached at (202) 233-0122.
+The Board will verify reported outages of the electronic filing system.

-At all times, a party filing electronically assumes the risk of all errors not solely attributable to a CDX malfunction that may result in the inability to complete an electronic transmission.
+At all times, a litigant filing electronically assumes the risk of all errors not solely attributable to a malfunction of the EAB eFiling System that may result in the inability to complete an electronic transmission.

 It is within the Board’s discretion, on a case-by-case basis, to accept a late filing under special circumstances.
 However, “[i]t is a petitioner’s responsibility to ensure that filing deadlines are met,” In re AES Puerto Rico, L.P., 8 E.A.D.
-324 (EAB 1999), and a party filing electronically assumes the risk at all times of filing problems caused by its own errors in using CDX.
-A filing problem not attributable to a malfunction of CDX will not normally be considered a special circumstance justifying late filing.
+324 (EAB 1999), and a party filing electronically assumes the risk at all times of filing problems caused by its own errors in using the electronic filing system.
+A filing problem not attributable to a malfunction of the electronic filing system will not normally be considered a special circumstance justifying late filing.
 Thus, any party filing electronically is advised to allow sufficient time in advance of the filing deadline to correct any such error.

 Back to Top